jsr6720/goodreads-csv-to-md/posts/2019-06-21-rough-riders.md

 ## My Review 5/5

+### Date Read
+2019/06/21

+### Date Added
+2019/06/11

-While it must be tough to separate the story of the Rough Riders from such a large figure in american history (Roosevelt).
+My Thoughts: While it must be tough to separate the story of the Rough Riders from such a large figure in american history (Roosevelt).
 This book does a good job staying in the narrative of the Rough Riders formation, voyage and fighting spirit.

 ---